The MIKA-D Test in Austria: What Expat Parents Need to Know

 If your child has a prior diagnosis — autism, ADHD, dyslexia, a developmental delay — disclose it in writing at the very first school meeting.
 Do not wait to be asked.
 The written record that you provided this information on a specific date protects you if the school later claims the difficulties were discovered late.

 Request that the school psychology service be engaged as soon as the child enters the school, regardless of where they are in German acquisition.
 The Schulpsychologische Beratungsstelle is a free, state-funded service.
-There is no procedural rule that prevents its involvement during the language support period.
+Ask whether it can be engaged during the language-support period; it is part of the state-supported SPF assessment path.

 If you believe your child's difficulties are not primarily linguistic, seek a private clinical assessment from an English-speaking clinical psychologist or child psychiatrist in Vienna.
 Private assessors can conduct diagnostics in English, or bilingual assessment protocols, producing a report that is not contaminated by the child's German proficiency level.
 This report becomes your independent evidence when engaging the school and the Bildungsdirektion.

 Specifically tell the school: "We are concerned that our child's challenges go beyond German acquisition.
 We are requesting that the school psychology service evaluate them for learning difficulties in parallel with language support."
-Put this in writing.
-Verbal requests in Austrian school culture carry no administrative weight.
+Put this in writing so there is a clear record of the request.

 When the Language Barrier Affects the SPF Process Itself